-- WFP has borrowed internally to expedite food deliveries and urgently requests that all pledges be confirmed to meet mounting needs. - To meet increasing needs in 2022, WFP estimates it could require US\$ 220 million per month. - Food and UNHAS requirements were included in the OCHA Flash Appeal for Afghanistan
+- WFP has borrowed internally to expedite food deliveries and urgently requests that all pledges be confirmed to meet mounting needs. - To meet increasing needs in 2022, WFP estimates it could require US\$ 220 million per month. - Following 15 August, WFP appealed for urgent funds to meet needs until the end of 2021; it has now received US\$ 400 million. - Food, nutrition and UNHAS requirements were included in the Global Humanitarian Overview and OCHA Flash Appeal for Afghanistan.